 - Inability to assess risk and solve problems (critical thinking)

-Now I am not saying that we should not have a watchful eye or not let them enter wreckless abandom.
-I am simply asserting that with risk associated play we have a great opportunity to teach our kids responsibility, awareness, and foundational life skills.
+Now I am not saying that we should not have a watchful eye or not let them enter reckless abandon.
+I am simply asserting that we have a great opportunity to teach our kids responsibility, awareness, and foundational life skills with the risk-associated play.

 Below are five things that you should let your child do and coach them along the way.

-- Wrestling– Wrestling or rough housing does wonders for the kids development.
+- Wrestling– Wrestling or roughhousing does wonder for the kid’s development.
 They get to test all of their muscles while building awareness and coordination.
-Wresting is great exercise!
-It also teaches respect for others as kids will often learn how to create rules around the “fighting”.
-When I wrestle my kids I state a rule like no hitting.
+Wresting is a great exercise!
+It also teaches respect for others as kids will often learn how to create rules around the “fighting.”
+When I wrestle with my kids, I state a rule like no hitting.
 Then I let them give me a rule or two to follow (usually they say no tickling as I am a sucker for making them laugh!).

 - Build something with real tools (hammer/saw)– I once gave my son a scrap piece of wood with a few nails and screws.
 That is all he did for two straight days (AND IT WAS A FREE ACTIVITY).
-He did bang his fingers a couple of times and scratched my porch but he now has real life skills.
-Tools when misused can be very dangerous but by starting them at an early age they can develop respect for them and a workable knowledge of how they function.
+He did bang his fingers a couple of times and scratched my porch, but he now has real-life skills.
+When misused, tools can be very dangerous, but by starting them at an early age, they can develop respect for them and workable knowledge of how they function.

 - Build and tend to a fire– Yes, fire!
-Just like knives there are a tremendous amount of adults who never learned the skills or the respect for one of natures most powerful forces.
+Just like knives, many adults never learned the skills or respect for one of nature’s most powerful forces.
 I grew up with a fireplace and a wood stove.
-I learned early on how to build a fire, tend to it, and manage it in a safe way.
+I learned early on how to build a fire, tend to it, and manage it safely.
 Respect is what they will be building here.
 Work with your kids on this one (keep it supervised).
 Allowing them to tend to a fire pit is a great way for them to learn the ins and outs of fire care.